-Triple Crown Energy LLC — successfully represented Triple Crown Energy and BCF Minerals as lead associate in the jury trial in Tulsa, Oklahoma, involving a dispute with a land services broker over commissions related to several large mineral rights and leasehold acquisition projects; plaintiff sought over $2 million in connection with various contract and tort claims; after a week-long trial, the jury returned a verdict denying the plaintiff any commissions and rejecting all tort claims
+Triple Crown Energy LLC — successfully represented client and BCF Minerals as lead associate in a jury trial in Tulsa, Oklahoma, involving a dispute with a land services broker over commissions related to several large mineral rights and leasehold acquisition projects; plaintiff sought over $2 million in connection with various contract and tort claims; after a week-long trial, the jury returned a verdict denying the plaintiff any commissions and rejecting all tort claims.

 Juno Energy, LLC — successfully represented client as lead associate in a bench trial of an eight-figure title dispute involving oil and gas properties in West Texas; on the second day of trial, secured a successful settlement with one party, but continued the trial against the other remaining party; after a week-long bench trial, the judge ruled immediately after closing arguments in client’s favor holding that it had title to the disputed leasehold

-Vopak Terminal Deer Park — in Vertical North America v.
-Vopak Terminal Deer Park, Inc., Vertical, a Brazilian ethanol trading company, asserted claims for breach of contract and fraud, and sought damages of $30 million plus punitives and attorney’s fees.
-Following dramatic revelations obtained by Bracewell from Vertical’s own witnesses and documents, Bracewell obtained the complete dismissal of the case one week before trial.
+Vopak Terminal Deer Park — successfully represented client against Vertical, a Brazilian ethanol trading company, eight-figure breach of contract and fraud claims.
+Following dramatic revelations obtained from Vertical's own witnesses and documents, obtained the complete dismissal of the case one-week before trial.

 Publications and Speeches